|

 In 2000, she competed in 28 events and posted seven top-10 finishes, including fifth at the season-opening The Office Depot and Australian Ladies Masters.
 Catriona, twice runner-up in tour events crossed the $1 million mark in career earnings on July 16 2001 after a tie for 10th place at the Japan Airlines Big Apple Classic.

 Matthew won her first US LPGA tour event, the Cup Noodles Hawaiian Ladies' Open on 18th February 2001 at Kapolei, by adding a level par 72 to opening rounds of 67 and 71 for a six-under-par total 210 and a three-shot victory.
 Playing in tough windy conditions Matthew led by two at the start of the final round, but was tied with her playing partner US Solheim Cup player Nancy Scranton with nine to play.
 But while Matthew held her nerve over the closing stretch with an eagle at the 11th, Scranton finished double-bogey, bogey.
 In the end it was Sweden's world No.2 Annika Sorenstam who snatched second place after a 70 for a three-under 213, while Scranton's 74 left her having to settle for share of third with fellow American's Danielle Ammaccapane (69) and Wendy Ward (73) on 214.
-Matthew was presented with a cheque for £77,600 and a Rolex watch that is part of the trappings for a first-time tour winner.
+Matthew was presented with a cheque for 77,600 GBP and a Rolex watch that is part of the trappings for a first-time tour winner.

-Catronia had to wait another three years before her next LPGA victory at the first extra hole of a sudden death play-off in the Wendy's Championship for Children, played at the Tartan Fields golf club in Dublin, Ohio on 22nd August 2004.
+Catronia had to wait another three years before her next LPGA victory at the first extra hole of a sudden death play-off in the Wendy's Championship for Children, played at the Tartan Fields Golf Club in Dublin, Ohio on 22nd August 2004.

 In the final round Matthew had a three shot deficit with six holes to play but birdied two of her final four holes for a closing round 68, four under par, which matched defending champion Hee Won-Han's total of 278 to force a play off.
 This was the first play-off Matthew had been in and her par at the first extra hole was good enough to eclipse her opponent's bogey on a day when Catriona didn't drop a single shot.
 72-67-71-68=278 (-10).
 Mexico's Lorena Ochoa was third, one shot back on 279, while the fourteen year old Korean-American Michelle Wie finished tied for 6th place on 282.